leolost2605/SBAid/README.md

 ### Windows

-Please read the following instructions carefully and most importantly completely before starting to follow them.
+Please read the following instructions carefully and thoroughly before starting to follow them.

 To run SBAid you will need some dependencies.
 Most of them should be installed